goiwai/grid.kek.jp/README.md

 ```
 git add .
-git commit .               # You need to leave the comment.
+git commit .               # You may leave the comment.
 git push origin virtorg
 ```

-Your `git` doesn't accept a sub command `pull-request` since `pull-request` is a _github proprietary function_.
-Instead, you can send a pull-request via the browser.

-Visit https://github.com/goiwai/grid.kek.jp/tree/virtorg and find the word "Pull request" on the top-right of file list table, and then click it.
+In case of that your `git` doesn't accept a sub command `pull-request` since `pull-request` is a **github proprietary** function, you may send a pull-request via the browser instead.
+Visit https://github.com/goiwai/grid.kek.jp/tree/virtorg and find the word "Pull request" on the top-right of file list, and then click it.
 That's it!